 David Cadier, Centre for International Studies (CERI) at Sciences Po, Paris, France

 "The study of EU-Russia relations is coming of age.
 This Handbook brings together a representative group of scholars to take comprehensive stock of this maturing field.
 It analyses the main issues as well as points of divergence, even conflict, and brings badly needed analytical clarity to a relationship currently fraught with problems."

 "A comprehensive and well-balanced picture of the EU-Russia relations presented by serious scholars from both sides.
 The book demonstrates the complexity of this uneasy and sometimes controversial relationship, arguing against reductionist black-and-white approaches common on both sides of the European-Russian divide."

-"Strategic stalemate became a new normal in the EU-Russia relations.
-But this is not how Brussels and Moscow imagined bilateral future almost three decades ago.
-This volume takes readers on a guided tour through multiple vicissitudes in the EU-Russia complex relations.
-Most importantly this timely read reveals in great detail why in spite of enduring economic interconnectedness, sides, over the last few years fell further apart."
+"Strategic stalemate became a new normal [in] EU-Russia relations.
+But this is not how Brussels and Moscow imagined a bilateral future almost three decades ago.
+This volume takes readers on a guided tour through multiple vicissitudes in the complex [EU-Russia] relations.
+Most importantly, this timely read reveals in great detail why, in spite of enduring economic interconnectedness, sides, over the last few years, fell further apart."

 Stanislav Secrieru, European Union Institute for Security Studies